PuraJuniper/SAGE/README.md

 | Run Tests on Edit | ```npm run test-watch``` |

 ## Building Resource Profiles
-To reduce load time, FRED uses a simplified copy of the (>15mb!)
+To reduce load time, SAGE uses a simplified copy of the (>15mb!)
 JSON FHIR resource profiles.
 To convert the FHIR resource profiles into this format, ensure the desired profile bundles and valueset bundles are in the fhir_profiles subdirectory and run ```npm run build-profiles```

 ## About
-FRED is a project of [SMART Health IT](http://smarthealthit.org), a joint effort of the not-for-profit institutions, Boston Children’s Hospital Computational Health Informatics Program and the Harvard Medical School Department for Biomedical Informatics.
+SAGE is based on FRED, which is a project of [SMART Health IT](http://smarthealthit.org), a joint effort of the not-for-profit institutions, Boston Children’s Hospital Computational Health Informatics Program and the Harvard Medical School Department for Biomedical Informatics.

 To stay updated on the project follow [@gotdan](https://twitter.com/intent/user?screen_name=gotdan) and [@smarthealthit](https://twitter.com/intent/user?screen_name=smarthealthit) on twitter!